ct-js/docs.ctjs.rocks/docs/tips-n-tricks/movement.md

 ### Speed

 The change of `this.x` and `this.y` properties define the *speed* of objects.
-If you have `this.speed` equal to 5, it means that a copy will move by 5 pixels at each frame.
+If you have `this.speed` equal to 100, it means that a copy will move by 100 pixels at each second.
 The speed of an object also has direction, which is set by `this.direction` property.

 The speed and its direction of an object decompose into vertical and horizontal components.
 In ct.js, they are defined as `this.vspeed` and `this.hspeed`.
 When you change `this.vspeed` or `this.hspeed`, `this.speed` and `this.direction` get updated automatically, and the other way around.

 ### Gravity and acceleration

 Copies can be accelerated by gravity with `this.gravity` and `this.gravityDir` parameters.
-Gravity will change a copy's speed at each frame, enlarging it by `this.gravity` at each frame in the given direction.
+Gravity will change a copy's speed at each frame, enlarging it by `this.gravity` in the given direction for every second.

 ---

 By themselves, only `this.x` and `this.y` affect the visual position of objects.
-To make the other properties work, ct.js has `this.move()` method and `ct.place` provides `this.moveContinuous(cgroup)` and `this.moveContinuousByAxes(cgroup)`. (`ct.place` module is enabled by default in all new projects.)
+To make the other properties work, ct.js has `this.move()` method and `place` provides `this.moveBullet(cgroup)` and `this.moveSmart(cgroup)`. (`place` module is enabled by default in all new projects.)
 You also may not need them at all.
 Due to that, there are several ways to program copies' movement.

 ## `this.move()`